makersacademy/chitter-challenge/README.md

-Chitter Challenge
+Chitter
 =================
 View the website [here](https://md-chitter-app.onrender.com/) :)

-Challenge:
+Project Introduction
 -------
-To write a small Twitter clone that will allow the users to post messages to a public stream.
+A small Twitter clone that will allow the users to post messages to a public stream.

-Features:
+User Stories
 -------

 ```